 How to submit an abstract?

-Submit your abstracts via EasyChair.
+The EasyChair abstract submission portal is available here.
 You will be asked to provide your name, institutional affiliation, and contact information, as well as the same information for all co-authors, if applicable.
-You will then submit your project title, which must be no more than 50 characters.
-The core of your submission is an abstract of 500-700 words (excluding citations) that explains the main contributions of your paper and how it relates to the existing relevant scholarly literature.
+The core of your submission is an abstract of 500-700 words that explains the main contributions of your paper and how it relates to the existing relevant scholarly literature.
 See below for more information about your abstract.
-You will be able to include your references in a separate box that does not count toward the abstract word limit.
+You must then include a bibliography in a separate box; this does not count toward the 500-700 word limit.
+Note that this is not a list of professional references; it is a bibliography, a list of sources that you are using in your submission.
 Finally, you must select up to three (3) keywords that apply from a list provided.
 This is essential to categorize your work and assign appropriate commentators.

 What should be in my abstract?

 Your abstract should include enough specific information to enable the PPC to appreciate both the genesis of your project and the nature of its contribution to the field.
 Your abstract should show your awareness of the existing relevant literatures and explain how your work relates to those literatures, such as how it expands upon them, makes connections between them, or differs from them.
 A typical law review abstract will generally be insufficient for this purpose.
 Please note: If your own prior work is part of a literature to which your abstract refers, the abstract should refer to your work in the third person–e.g. “As Smith argued in (2019),” rather than “my/our work published in the XYZ law review” or “my/our work presented at last year’s PLSC.”
-Abstracts that violate this rule and reveal the identity of the author(s) will be rejected.
-Abstracts that are not accompanied by a list of references will be rejected.
-There is no option to upload papers or materials; please include all necessary information about your project in the text box for abstracts.
+PLEASE NOTE: Abstracts that violate this rule and reveal the identity of the author(s) will be rejected.
+Abstracts that are not accompanied by a bibliography will be rejected.
+Abstracts that are below 500 words and above 700 will be rejected, as well.
+There is no option to upload papers or materials.

 What if my research is sponsored or funded?